Egypt Vacation: Itinerary Ideas for 8 Days

 Day 1: CAIRO (Saqqara & Giza)

 By 7am we left on the charter bus for the thirty minute drive to Saqqara.
 In its prime, the complex of Saqqara was a vast burial ground serving as the necropolis for the ancient capital of Memphis.
 Its most famous point is the ancient step-pyramid of Djoser.
-This is the oldest complete stone building complex known to history- let that sink in!!
+This is the oldest complete stone building complex known to history… let that sink in!!

 As it was the first day of the Muslim holiday, Eid, the crowds at Saqqara were a bit crazy.
 Our group was followed and ogled the entire time by groups of teens and kids.
-Tons of locals were there, but they were all men, which was intriguing.
-We also had a few issues with the “tomb guards” harassing people in our group for not paying enough tip money for photos.
-Since it was day one of our tour, most of us weren’t entirely used to the “baksheesh culture” which exists among locals.
+Tons of locals were there, but they were all men.

 What is baksheesh? – It is basically the expectation that foreigners will give tips or bribes to locals for anything and everything.
-Read more about this and other cultural advice for traveling to Egypt by visiting my other post here
+Read more about this and other cultural advice for traveling to Egypt

-When we arrived to Giza, it was absolutely INSANITY thanks to the holiday.
+In Giza, it was absolutely INSANITY thanks to the holiday.
 It was the total opposite of how it was the day before!
 (See photo comparison below!):

 Eventually, we went further away for a distance view of the three Pyramids of Giza.
 There, we all did a camel ride, which was fun and surprisingly relaxing.
 Next, we saw The Sphinx up close too.
-We had some free time to explore, and a few people went inside one of the Pyramids.
-Overall, we felt very rushed, but were also overwhelmed anyways by the heat and crowds.

 Lunch at a tourist restaurant with a set menu was next.
 The food was average, but that seems to be the case for tourist places.
 Next up we stopping by a local perfume shop.
 This would have been fine, except we had to stay for 1.5 hours, which is longer than we were at the Pyramids!
 The demonstration by the owner was interesting, but I was annoyed at how long we were there.